postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 The following example shows how an <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> can be used to implement the `ToString` method automatically.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ToString.cs name="ToString"]

 > [!div id="parsing" class="anchor"]

 ## Generating expressions using a StringBuilder-like API

-It is sometimes easier to generate the run-time code as a simple text instead of using a complex meta API.
+It is sometimes easier to generate the run-time code as simple text instead of using a complex meta API.
 In this situation, you can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> class.
-It offers convenient methods like <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendTypeName*> or <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*>.
+It offers convenient methods like <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendTypeName*>, or <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*>.
 The <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*> method must be used for anything else, such as keywords or punctuation.

 When you are done building the expression, call the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder.ToExpression*> method.
 It will return an <xref:Metalama.Framework.Code.IExpression> object.
 The <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> property is `dynamic` and can be used in run-time code.